Profile of Stark State College

-Stark State offers a transfer module of 37-39 semester hours of credit courses guaranteed to transfer to all state-supported colleges and universities in Ohio.
-The College also has more than 30 degree transfer agreements with universities and colleges, allowing our students to move smoothly from associate degree programs into baccalaureate degree programs.
+Stark State offers a transfer module of 36-40 semester hours of credit courses guaranteed to transfer to all state-supported colleges and universities in Ohio.
+The College also has articulation agreements with more than 40 universities and colleges, allowing our students to move smoothly from associate degree programs into baccalaureate degree programs.

 Not only does Stark State maintain a low tuition rate, our knowledgeable financial aid specialists help students explore the many grants, loans and scholarships that can help finance their education.
-Approximately 70% of all Stark State students receive some form of financial aid.
+More than half of all Stark State students have no out-of-pocket education expenses, thanks to scholarships and financial aid.

 PARTNERS IN ECONOMIC GROWTH AND DEVELOPMENT